Skip to main content

 Metabolic Flexibility the Ultimate Advantage

 Metabolic flexibility is the pinnacle of a well-calibrated performance engine.
 It is your body’s ability to efficiently switch between using carbohydrates and fats as its primary fuel source, depending on the intensity of the activity and the availability of nutrients.
-An athlete with high can burn fat at higher exercise intensities, preserving their limited glycogen stores for the most critical moments of a race or workout.
+An athlete with high metabolic flexibility can burn fat at higher exercise intensities, preserving their limited glycogen stores for the most critical moments of a race or workout.
 This is a trainable adaptation.

 Metabolic flexibility allows an athlete to move through longer periods of aerobic activity with stable energy, while also being competitive in obstacles that require powerful plyometric movements.